-The seller's and buyer's agent get paid a percentage of the home's final price when the sale is finalized.
-This payment is called real estate agent commission, and is baked into the sale price of a home and split between the two agents.
+Both agents earn a percentage of the home's final price when the sale closes.
+This payment is called real estate agent commission, and it's baked into the sale price when you sell your home.

-Based on our research, the average commission split in Rhode Island has 53.07% of the commission going to the listing agent and 46.93% going to the buyer's agent.
+Based on our research, the average commission split in Rhode Island has 52.0% of the commission going to the listing agent and 48.0% going to the buyer's agent.

-However, since the realtor commission is baked into the sales price you could say that the home buyer is paying — at least in-part — through a higher sales price.
+However, since this commission is baked into the sales price, you could say that the home buyer is paying — at least in part — through a higher price.

-» MORE: Who pays realtor commission.
+» LEARN: Who pays realtor commission?

 How to save on real estate commission in Rhode Island

-💰 Best ways to save
+💰 Best ways to save on commission:

 Tips for negotiating realtor commission in Rhode Island